-Symptoms of compulsive overeating are varied and diverse.
+Symptoms and signs of compulsive overeating are varied and diverse.

-Compulsive overeating can involve binge eating (consumption of a large amount of food in less than two hours) without the use of compensatory behaviors to expel calories consumed, but it can also involve other loss-of-control eating behaviors.
+Compulsive overeating can involve binge eating (consumption of a large amount of food in less than two hours) without the use of compensatory behaviors to expel calories consumed, but it can also involve other loss-of-control eating behaviors symptoms.

 - Eating what most people would think is an unusually large amount of food